Soul Food at SWIM near Miami, 1998-9

 1998 December 30

 Today, even though we were south of Miami, we went even further south, south until we ran out of land at Flamingo.
-Today was a day for birds and Alligator walking out of pondalligators, like Alligator Headthis one bugging his eyes at us when we ate breakfast at a wayside.
-Birds came in wild profusion, like this Anhingaanhinga, or this Four birds in a treecollection of four birds in one tree.
-Plant life was abundant in the Everglades as well, including these Blue Flowers in Evergladesflowers.
-In the afternoon, we went to the Fruit and Spice Park, which features trees of experimental Fruitfruits of all kinds.
+Today was a day for birds and alligators, like this one bugging his eyes at us when we ate breakfast at a wayside.
+Birds came in wild profusion, like this anhinga, or this collection of four birds in one tree.
+Plant life was abundant in the Everglades as well, including these flowers.
+In the afternoon, we went to the Fruit and Spice Park, which features trees of experimental fruits of all kinds.

 1998 December 31

 The next day we went to Black Point, known for its abundant supply of wildlife.
-We did not see a manatee this time, but we saw plenty of birds and I wandered out into the Black Pointwater which had submerged the tip of the spit at high tide.
-It was New Year's Eve at SWIMNew Year's Eve, and we danced our way into 1999; when the New Year came, they played first "Auld Lang Syne", and then "1999".
+We did not see a manatee this time, but we saw plenty of birds and I wandered out into the water which had submerged the tip of the spit at high tide.
+It was New Year's Eve, and we danced our way into 1999; when the New Year came, they played first "Auld Lang Syne", and then "1999".

 1999 January 1